 Under no circumstances may children leave the Academy, by themselves, during Academy hours.
 Parents/carers who collect children during the day to go to the doctor, dentist etc… must first report to the office and the child will be collected from their classroom by office staff.
 We expect to see appointment cards and evidence for every appointment taken during academy hours.

-The Academy (Mr Dixon is our Attendance and Pastoral Leader) and the Education Welfare Officer (EWO) monitor the attendance of children.
+The Academy (Mr Pickering is our Attendance and Pastoral Leader) and the Education Welfare Officer (EWO) monitor the attendance of children.
 The EWO visits regularly and contacts families where the attendance of a child starts to cause concern and the Academy has not been given a reason or where there is a pattern of absence from the Academy.
 If a child’s attendance continues to be poor, there are no justifiable reasons why your child is not attending regularly, and/or you do not talk to the school about your child’s absence, then you may be breaking the law and the Academy will notify the Council so that they can either issue a Penalty Notice or start an investigation into why your child is not attending school.

 What if my child is late for Academy learning?